Laxmannegi/C-I/README.md

 - The only difference between static and constant variable is static variables can be modified where as constant variable can't be modified.

 **Readonly**
- > If a variable is declared by using the readonly keyword we call that variables as a readonly variable and these variables also can't be modified like constants
- but after initialization.
+If a variable is declared by using the readonly keyword we call that variables as a readonly variable and these variables also can't be modified like constants but after initialization.
 It's not compulsory to initialize a readonly variable at the time of declaration, they can also be initialized under the constructor.

- > The behaviour of readonly variables will be similar to the behaviour of non-static variables, i.e. initialized only after creating the instance of class and once for     each instance of the class is created.
+The behaviour of readonly variables will be similar to the behaviour of non-static variables, i.e. initialized only after creating the instance of class and once foreach instance of the class is created.
-> The only difference between readonly and instance variables is instance variables can be modified, but not readonly variables.
+- The only difference between readonly and instance variables is instance variables can be modified, but not readonly variables.
-> Constant variables is a fixed value for the whole class where as readonly variables is a fixed value specific to an instance of class.
+- Constant variables is a fixed value for the whole class where as readonly variables is a fixed value specific to an instance of class.

-> Constant variable value cannot modified after declaration but Readonly variables cannot modified after initialization.
+- Constant variable value cannot modified after declaration but Readonly variables cannot modified after initialization.

-> [!WARNING]
+[!WARNING]
-> A readonly field cannot be assigned to (except in a constructor or a variable initializer)
+- A readonly field cannot be assigned to (except in a constructor or a variable initializer).

 > [!IMPORTANT]
-> **what is an instance variable?**
+> **what is an instance variable?**.
 > Instance also called as non-static variables what is it, maintains one copy for each instance of the class created and intializes only the instance is created. if you create N instances N copy , zero instance zero copy.
 > **Static** -> Maintain one value for the whole class , can be modified, will not create multiple copyies.
 Intializes one and only.
 > **Constant** -> These variables can't be modified by after declaration, you must assigned the value at the time of declaration only.
 You can't be modified the value.
 Maintain one and only one copy though out the class life cycle.
 > **Readonly** -> These variables also can't be modified but after initialization not after declaration, maintain the copy of each instances.
 Once the initialization done we can't be modified the value.

 --------------------------------------------------------------------------------------------------------------